 As a part of the BWH radiology residency "3+2” training pathway, I was able to participate in the Center for Evidence Based Imaging (CEBI) Informatics fellowship during my fourth year of radiology residency training.
 Preparation for this fellowship required enrollment in the Harvard School of Public Health’s Program in Clinical Effectiveness (PCE), which provides a foundation of epidemiological and biostatistics training in preparation for future research endeavors (the HSPH program tuition is subsidized by CEBI).
 After completion of the PCE, I have spent 80% of my time on imaging informatics research with translation of results to clinical operations initiatives.
 These projects are focused on quality, safety, and efficiency of care delivery related to medical imaging.

-The MGH & BWH Center for Clinical Data Science (CCDS) is a collaboration by Mass General and Brigham and Women's Hospitals to create, promote and commercialize artificial intelligence for healthcare.
-By using AI techniques such as machine learning and artificial neural networks, the center is building systems to improve the detection, diagnosis, treatment and management of diseases.
+The MGH & BWH Center for Clinical Data Science (CCDS) is a collaboration between Mass General and Brigham and Women's Hospitals to develop, evaluate, clinically translate, and potentially commercialize artificial intelligence for healthcare.
+By using AI techniques such as machine learning and convolutional neural networks, the center is building systems to improve the detection, diagnosis, treatment, and management of diseases as well as improve clinical operations.
 Residents may choose to spend elective time in the R4 year at the CCDS.

 In partnership with the National Center for Image Guided Therapy (NCIGT), our department has an NIH R25 fellowship, which could be incorporated into a 3+2 program for the appropriate resident.
 The Advanced Multimodality Image Guided Operating (AMIGO) suite is the clinical test-bed for research in the NCIGT and is the main area with R25 fellows complete cancer therapy-focused research projects.